 But how should you locate a genuinely caring and knowledgeable audiologist?
 How do you find someone as devoted to your child’s hearing health as you are?

 Luckily, finding a trustworthy audiologist for your child isn’t as complicated as you may think.
-We’ve provided the below steps to assist you with your search.
+Let’s explore the steps to consider.

-1. To begin your search, try requesting a list of reputable audiologists from your family doctor.
-Many doctors have either a go-to audiologist they normally refer patients to or a list of recommended audiologists in your area.
+To begin your search, try requesting a list of reputable audiologists from your family doctor.
+Many doctors have go-to audiologists they’ve worked with in the past.
+They trust these audiologists to care for their patients.
+Or they may otherwise have a list of recommended audiologists in your area.

-3. Sometimes word of mouth can be more effective than searching for reviews online.
-Try requesting feedback from your friends and family members who’ve visited a local audiologist.
+Sometimes word of mouth can be more effective than searching for reviews online.
+Ask around.
+Request feedback from your friends and family members who’ve visited a local audiologist.